n8n-io/n8n-docs/docs/try-it-out/quickstart.md

 1. Gets example data from the Customer Datastore node.
 2. Uses the Edit Fields node to extract just the data you want, and assign that data to variables.
 In this example, you use the customer name, ID, and description.

+The individual pieces in an n8n workflow are called nodes.
 Double click a node to explore its settings and how it processes data.

 ## Step three: Run the workflow